fdavies93/zenkat-rust/README.md

 ## Dependencies

+Once the project is more mature, it would be good to reduce dependencies on these where practical.

 - clap for argument parsing
+- nom for creating AST from markdown
 - crossterm for rendering to terminal
 - tokio for async support
 - reqwest for making requests